wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 >
 ```
 After the successful import, you will see the webratings database also listed in the output.

-The imported webratings database information will be stored in the mounted Azure disks.
+NOTE: The imported webratings database information will be stored in the mounted Azure disks.

 Browse the heroes web application and add some ratings.